Chicago-Fisicos/proyecto-fisica/README.md

 ## Documentation

-You can view our report [here](informe.pdf).
-You can view the presentation [here](presentacion.pdf).
+The report we created can be viewed [here](informe.pdf).
+The presentation we prepared can be viewed [here](presentacion.pdf).

 ## Website

-We have created a website, which you can visit at any of the following links:
+A website, created by us, can be accessed through any of the following links:

 - https://chicago-fisicos.xyz/
 - https://chicago-fisicos.chewer.net/